Pleasanton, California: Alisal

-Pleasanton
+Founding

+The Rancho Valle de San José grant had been given to Agustín and Juan Pablo Bernal and their brothers-in-law Antonio Suñol and Antonio Maria Pico.
+In order to safeguard the grant from squatters during the Gold Rush in the 1840s-1850s, the Bernal family moved from San José to live on their ranch along with John Kottinger, an Austrian immigrant and a lawyer who had married into the family.

-Pleasanton is located on the lands of the Rancho Valle de San José and Rancho Santa Rita Mexican land grants.
-Its name was chosen in the 1860s by John W. Kottinger, an Alameda County justice of the peace, after his friend, Union army cavalry Major General Alfred Pleasonton.
+"Pleasanton" was chosen as the town's name in the 1860s by John W. Kottinger, an Alameda County justice of the peace, who named it after his friend, Union army cavalry Major General Alfred Pleasonton.
 A typographical error by a recording clerk in Washington, D.C., apparently led to the current spelling.

+1900s

 In 1917, Pleasanton was the backdrop for the film Rebecca of Sunnybrook Farm, starring Mary Pickford.
 The town was once home to Phoebe Apperson Hearst, who lived in a 50-room mansion on a 2,000 acre estate, now the site of Castlewood Country Club.

 Radum Plant was a sand and gravel plant opened in 1931 by Henry J. Kaiser Co., at Radum train station, one mile east of Pleasanton.

+After World War II, Pleasanton changed from being primarily focused on farming and ranching to being a bedroom community and a place for corporate headquarters due to major growth of the Bay Area.

 Geography

 Pleasanton is adjacent to Hayward, Livermore, and Dublin.
-According to the United States Census Bureau, the city has a total area of 24.3 sqmi, of which 24.1 sqmi is land and 0.15 sqmi (0.63%) is water.
+According to the United States Census Bureau, the city has a total area of 24.3 sqmi, of which 24.1 sqmi is land and 0.15 sqmi (0.61%) is water.
 On the east side of town on Stanley Blvd. near the Livermore border is Shadow Cliffs Regional Park, a lake that permits swimming, fishing, and boating.
 On the west side is the Pleasanton Ridge with two parks, Pleasanton Ridge and Augustin Bernal Park.
 Much of Pleasanton is drained by the Arroyo Valle and Arroyo Mocho watercourses.
 Pleasanton lies along the route of the historic First transcontinental railroad.